 Use: Labeled Indications

-Procedural sedation: Procedural sedation prior to and/or during awake fiberoptic intubation; sedation prior to and/or during surgical or other procedures of nonintubated patients
+Procedural sedation or monitored anesthesia care (including flexible scope intubation [awake]): Procedural sedation prior to and/or during awake fiberoptic intubation; sedation prior to and/or during surgical or other procedures of nonintubated patients.

 Canadian labeling: Hypersensitivity to dexmedetomidine or any component of the formulation.